shivam-mandloi/NeuroCpp/README.md

 - Adding support for more activation functions and optimizers.
 - Implementing RNN, LSTM, and Transformer models using the same modular approach.
 - Parallelizing computations using multi-threading for faster training.

-## License
-This project is open-source.
-Feel free to modify and use it as needed!